A proud father, husband and veteran who explores ethics, people, technology and business – and occasional board sports – from Birmingham, UK

 I am well-versed in cultural change, process improvement, and strategy development.
 I also use my knowledge of diverse cultures, negotiation, motivational techniques and analysis to exceed commercial expectations.
 Moreover, I offer time pro bono as a mentor, consultant or coach.

 If you are interested in a conversation, coffee and to talk shop please feel free to ask.
 If by chance we can compare notes on learning from different cultures, again I would be pleased to hear from you.

 “Life consists not in holding good cards, but in playing those you hold well.”

-- I search for meaningful projects that use digital, information systems and technology to make a measurable difference.
+- I search for meaningful projects that will educate and leave a lasting legacy.

-- I am an occasional speaker at schools, local fund-raiser and Lions Club volunteer.
+- I am an occasional speaker at schools, local fund-raiser and occasional volunteer for local charities.

 - I am an avid reader (lately more so).
 From Orwell’s dystopian world in 1984, leadership lessons such as General Petraeus ‘Tell me how it ends?’ to latest business books, such as the ‘Lean Startup’, everything that may be a useful learning tool.

 - I love to travel; mountains, lowlands to distant lands.
 I will finish a trek on Wainwright’s Coast-to-Coast path but have walked across Hadrian’s Wall, led a cycle from Land’s End to John O’Groats and latterly compete in a variety of endurance competitions.